M66B/FairEmail/docs/FAQ-in-rID.md

 <br />

 <a name="faq14"></a>
-**(14) How can I set up an Outlook / Live / Hotmail account?**
+**(14) Bagaimana cara saya mengatur akun Outlook / Live / Hotmail?**

 An Outlook / Live / Hotmail account can be set up via the quick setup wizard and selecting *Outlook*.

 To use an Outlook, Live or Hotmail account with two factor authentication enabled, you need to create an app password.
-See [here](https://support.microsoft.com/en-us/help/12409/microsoft-account-app-passwords-two-step-verification) for the details.
+Lihat [di sini](https://support.microsoft.com/en-us/help/12409/microsoft-account-app-passwords-two-step-verification) untuk rincian lebih lanjut.

-See [here](https://support.office.com/en-us/article/pop-imap-and-smtp-settings-for-outlook-com-d088b986-291d-42b8-9564-9c414e2aa040) for Microsoft's instructions.
+Lihat [di sini](https://support.office.com/en-us/article/pop-imap-and-smtp-settings-for-outlook-com-d088b986-291d-42b8-9564-9c414e2aa040) untuk melihat instruksi dari Microsoft.

-For setting up an Office 365 account, please see [this FAQ](#user-content-faq156).
+Untuk mengatur akun Office 365, sila lihat [FAQ ini](#user-content-faq156).

 <br />

 <a name="faq15"></a>
-**(15) Why does the message text keep loading?**
+**(15) Mengapa teks pesan terus menerus dimuat?**

 The message header and message body are fetched separately from the server.
 The message text of larger messages is not being pre-fetched on metered connections and will be fetched on demand on expanding a message.
 The message text will keep loading if there is no connection to the account, see also the next question, or if there other operations, like synchronizing messages, are being executed.